amideb/registration-login-react-node.js-mongodb-express/README.md

 and after register you can log in with your username and password.<br />

 There is three role for every user - admin, mod and user.<br />
 Default role is user .
-But, You can add this roles to each user from database.<br />
+But, You can add this roles to each user from database by using role's object id in the user schema.<br />
 After signin you can view your data with your token.<br />
 And there is a extra container that shows data according to your role.<br />